lewisjones37/MSP2_to-do-list/README.md

 - Consistently Pleasant Interface: Enjoy the visually appealing design and watermark-styled logo, providing a consistent and pleasant experience as you manage your tasks.

-- Familiar User Experience: Continue to navigate the application effortlessly with its user-friendly interface, making task management an enjoyable and familiar process.
+- Familiar User Experience: Continue to navigate the application effortlessly with its user friendly interface, making task management an enjoyable and familiar process.

-- Discover New Features: Explore any new features or updates that may have been added since your last visit, enhancing your task management experience further.

-- Share and Spread the Productivity: Consider sharing "2Day 2Morrow 2Do" with friends, family, or colleagues, so they can also benefit from efficient task organization.
+- Share and Spread the Productivity: Consider sharing Emily's todos with friends, family, or colleagues, so they can also benefit from efficient task organization.

 ## Design
-- The design of the website for "Emily's 2do's" follows a minimalist approach, prioritising user focus and ease of navigation.
-The multi-page layout comprises a homepage, a review page, and a streamlined to-do list interface.
-The clean and uncluttered design places emphasis on the main elements, creating a visually soothing experience.
+The design of the website for "Emily's 2do's" follows a minimalist approach, prioritising user focus and ease of navigation.
+The multi page layout comprises a homepage, a review page, and a streamlined to-do list interface.
+The clean and uncluttered design places emphasis on the main elements.

 The homepage greets visitors with the page's name and a concise call to action, guiding them seamlessly to explore the app's features.
 The review page showcases genuine user feedback, reinforcing the app's reliability and building trust among potential users.